 Governors’ Annual Report to Parents 2018

-- Anthony Smith – Vice Chair – Co-opted Governor (from October 2017)
+- Anthony Smith - Deputy Chair of Governors

 We have continued to ensure that Governors have, between them, the relevant skills needed to successfully drive standards upwards.
 All Governors actively participate in tasks in school that are designed to allow Governors to see first-hand how the school operates and how to further support the school community.
 All Governors have carried out a series of monitoring and evaluation tasks during the past year looking at specific areas taken from the Raising Attainment Plan.

 It is the responsibility of the Governing Body to fulfill a set of Core Functions:

 Setting the vision and strategic direction of the school:

 - Reviewed the school vision, aims and values, which are clearly set out on the school website

 - Reviewed a wide range of data and feedback from monitoring sessions within school to identify areas of both strength and weakness, and ensured that these are fed into the school improvement plan.